Lloyd leads from front for Glam at Derby

 Derbyshire all-rounder Anuj Dal told BBC Radio Derby:

-"With the new ball around the corner, if we go bang-bang it's a different game so we'll be coming hard and hopefully take a couple of early wickets to take the game away from them.
+"With the new ball around the corner, if we go bang-bang it's a different game.
+So we'll be coming hard and hopefully take a couple of early wickets to take the game away from them.

 "Compared to the first hour and what we finished (bowling) on, it felt like two completely different wickets, but we're expecting to play on better wickets this season.